LITUATUI/pushevs.com/content/posts/pedro/2018-04-05-samsung-sdi-94-ah-battery-cell-full-specifications.md

 ![Samsung SDI 94 Ah cell specs 11-13](images/Samsung-SDI-94-Ah-cell-specs-11-13.avif)

-By cycling the battery at 60º C the EOL is reached in only two and half years.
+By cycling the battery at 60 ºC the EOL is reached in only two and half years.

 ![Samsung SDI 94 Ah cell specs 12-13](images/Samsung-SDI-94-Ah-cell-specs-12-13.avif)